ZephyrCarter/troop223.github.io/Menu/Webmasters_Guide/Webmasters_Guide.md

 -------

-So, in order to update meeting plans, first click on the 'TripsHub' folder.
+So in order to update Trip plans, first click on the 'TripsHub' folder.

 -------